Our program code number for the APPIC Matching Program: 219611

-CAPS is a full-time, 12-month internship and interns utilizing their full vacation and holiday leave have the opportunity to accrue 2,000 hours of supervised professional experience (based on 44 hour work week, the maximum amount of supervised professional experience permitted by the California Board of Psychology).
+CAPS is a full-time, 12-month internship, and interns utilizing their full vacation and holiday leave have the opportunity to accrue 2,000 hours of supervised professional experience (based on a 44-hour work week, the maximum amount of supervised professional experience permitted by the California Board of Psychology).

 - Curriculum Vitae

 - Three letters of reference including at least two from clinical supervisors, including your current or most recent primary supervisor.
-Please include only 3 letters of reference.
+Please include only three letters of reference.